Battle of Khafji: Background

 On 2 August 1990, the Iraqi Army invaded and occupied the neighboring state of Kuwait.
-The invasion, which followed the inconclusive Iran–Iraq War and three decades of political conflict with Kuwait, offered Saddam Hussein the opportunity to distract political dissent at home and add Kuwait's oil resources to Iraq's own, a boon in a time of declining petroleum prices.
+The invasion, which followed the inconclusive Iran–Iraq War and three decades of political conflict with Kuwait, offered Saddam Hussein the opportunity to distract political dissent at home and add Kuwait's oil resources to Iraq's own.

 In response, the United Nations began to pass a series of resolutions demanding the withdrawal of Iraqi forces from Kuwait.
 Afraid that Saudi Arabia would be invaded next, the Saudi Arabian government requested immediate military aid.
 As a result, the United States began marshalling forces from a variety of nations, styled the Coalition, on the Arabian peninsula.
 Initially, Saddam Hussein attempted to deter Coalition military action by threatening Kuwait's and Iraq's petroleum production and export.
 In December 1990, Iraq experimented with the use of explosives to destroy wellheads in the area of the Ahmadi loading complex, developing their capability to destroy Kuwait's petroleum infrastructure on a large scale.
 On 16 January, Iraqi artillery destroyed an oil storage tank in Khafji, Saudi Arabia, and on 19 January the pumps at the Ahmadi loading complex were opened, pouring crude oil into the Persian Gulf.
 The oil flowed into the sea at a rate of 200,000 oilbbl a day, becoming one of the worst ecological disasters to that date.